pnghai/ichigoswap-subgraph/README.md

-# PancakeSwap Subgraph
+# StrawberrySwap Subgraph

-The Graph exposes a GraphQL endpoint to query the events and entities within the Binance Smart Chain and PancakeSwap ecosystem.
+The Graph exposes a GraphQL endpoint to query the events and entities within the Binance Smart Chain and StrawberrySwap ecosystem.

 Currently, there are multiple subgraphs, but additional subgraphs can be added to this repo: